cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 OpEx (operation expenditures) such as electricity to solve mathematical puzzles securing the network (see [here](#capex)).
 That means, there is always an intrinsic cost for miners in mining regardless of its success.
-In case of a fork, miners therefore always allocate their resources (equipment and power) to the chain that they believe is correct in order to get incentives for compensating the intrinsic costs in mining.
+In case of a fork, miners therefore always allocate their resources (equipment and electricity) to the chain that they believe is correct in order to get incentives for compensating the intrinsic costs in mining.